aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 Proportions are right in Slide Rules’ wheelhouse.

 The R.A.F. had published a set of tables of Representative Fractions, image sizes, and resulting ground object sizes for Aerial Photography Interpreters.
-First, the Photo-interpreter had to calculate the Representative Fraction, then look up the image and ground object sizes.
+First, the Photo-interpreter had to calculate the Representative Fraction manually, then look up the image and ground object sizes in the tables.
 These tables had many thousands of entries (maybe millions?), and were cumbersome.

 Before designing the Aerial Photo Slide Rule, Katz constructed a nomograph to help solve Representative Fractions, but he soon found that “even a nomograph is somewhat clumsy to use” (reference), so he constructed an experimental Aerial Photo Slide Rule.